Primary (3-6years)

-Overflowing with curiosity and questions, a 3-6 year old’s rapidly developing mind absorbs knowledge like a sponge!
+Overflowing with curiosity and questions, a 3 to 6-year-old's rapidly developing mind absorbs knowledge like a sponge!
 Using the Montessori approach, our primary program teachers guide this innate eagerness into meaningful and engaging activities that build crucial academic, practical, and social skills.
 As a result, Village Green alumni thrive in kindergarten, first grade, and far beyond.

 Every day, children experience the joy of discovery as they encounter, master, and apply new skills in each of the five multi-sensory classroom areas: